Eligos

 Who?

-Eligos (or Abigor), is the fifteenth demon summoned by King Solomon in ‘the Lesser Key of Solomon‘.
+Eligos (or Abigor), is the fifteenth demon summoned by King Solomon in the Lesser Key of Solomon.
 He is a great duke of Hell, commanding 60 legions of demons.
-He is said to hold the secrets of warfare and has the power to know the future.
+He is rumoured to hold the secrets of warfare and has the power to know the future (he’s a cheap psychic piece of sh*t, don’t trust a word that leaves his gob).

 What?